aboutlo/ether-swr/README.md

 You can use `EthSWRConfig` to have a global fetcher capable of retrieving basic Ethereum information (e.g. block, getBalance) or directly interact with a smart contract mapped to its ABI.
+To keep the state fresh you can pass `refreshInterval: 30000` to the `value` object so that behind the scene Ether-SWR will refresh every 30 seconds the data of all the keys mounted in the tree components.

 ```js
 import React from 'react'